 Detailed instructions on the format of dissertations (theses) can be obtained from the Graduate Studies Office (http://gradstudies.ucdavis.edu/students/filing.html).
 There are forms you must complete and submit with your dissertation.
-If you have any questions, please call the Graduate Studies office.
+If you have any questions, please contact Graduate Studies.

 After submission of the dissertation, the candidate is expected to present the results of this research in a graduate group seminar.
-Please note that to file your dissertation, you must either be enrolled or on filing fee (with the exception of Summer).
+Please note that to file your dissertation, you must either be enrolled or on filing fee (except during Summer term).